govindchari/govindchari.github.io/_posts/2023-09-19-solving-lasso.md

 | ISTA           | 8.880            |

 It should be mentioned that the ISTA, FISTA, and ADMM implementations are quite naive and unoptimized, but the OSQP solver is written is pure C.
 The slowest algorithm by far is ISTA followed by reformulating Lasso as a QP and using OSQP, followed by FISTA, and the fastest algorithm was ADMM.
+The code to generate the plots can be found [here](https://github.com/govindchari/blog-code/tree/main/lasso).

 ***